jhchabran/tabswitcher/README.md

 Feel free to fork and open a pull-request !

+## Credits

+Icon being used by this extension uses is [Pull Tab by Chamaquito Pan de Dulce from the Noun Project](https://thenounproject.com/chamaquitopan/)

 ## License

 [This project is licensed under the terms of the MIT license](LICENSE.md)